IsaacAlves7/interviews/Readme.md

-## Leetcode Company wise Problems Lists
+## Leetcode Company wise Problems List
+For career, interviews, talks, labour market and possibilities:

 - Curated lists of Leetcode questions group by companies, updated as of 1 June 2025.
 - Each company folder consists of questions from the past 30, 60, 90 days and all time questions wherever available.
 - System Design Notes: https://github.com/liquidslr/system-design-notes